OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ## Contributing

-Special thanks to contributors Aditya Challapally, Michael Chow, Jong Hoon Moon, Belinda Parker, Erik Olsson and Nidhi Shandilya who helped create and launch this app template.
+Special thanks to contributors Aditya Challapally, Michael Chow, Jong Hoon Moon, Belinda Parker and Nidhi Shandilya who helped create and launch this app template.
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.